-Trying to go with that little bit, that little bit quicker.
+Trying to go with that little bit quicker.
 So I guess the thing I think I like about that [00:03:00] is is there's a lot of data involved and yeah.
 That kind of a appeals to a certain side of me, which I applied to business as well.
-So yeah, that's that's probably something that not many people know
+So yeah, that's probably something that not many people know

-Kevin Weitzel: Now, are we talking about, open-wheel like K car F cars, what are we talking about?
+Kevin Weitzel: Now, are we talking about, open-wheel like K car F cars, what kind of car are we talking?

 My track car is a little Toyota, 86, which is a a little two liter, normally aspirated, a two seater car, which I can drive to the track and and then drive around the track and then all being well-fed drive it back home again.